K2: Use of supplemental oxygen

-For most of its climbing history, K2 was not usually climbed with supplemental oxygen, and small, relatively lightweight teams were the norm.
-However, the 2004 season saw a great increase in the use of oxygen: 28 of 47 summitteers used oxygen in that year.
+For most of its climbing history, K2 was not usually climbed with supplemental oxygen.
+Small, lightweight teams were the norm.
+However, the 2004 season saw a great increase in the use of oxygen: 28 of 47 summiteers used oxygen in that year.

 Acclimatisation is essential when climbing without oxygen to avoid some degree of altitude sickness.

-K2's summit is well above the altitude at which high altitude pulmonary edema (HAPE), or high altitude cerebral edema (HACE) can occur.
+K2's summit is well above the altitude at which high-altitude pulmonary edema (HAPE) and high-altitude cerebral edema (HACE) can occur.
 In mountaineering, when ascending above an altitude of 8000 m, the climber enters what is known as the death zone.